nicolasff/webdis/README.markdown

 # About

 A very simple prototype providing an HTTP interface to Redis.
+It uses [hiredis](https://github.com/antirez/hiredis) and [jansson](https://github.com/akheron/jansson).

 <pre>
 make clean all